pythonanywhere/help_pages/articles/AsyncInWebApps.md

 The solution is to use some sort of task queue, and complete the work asynchronously.
-If you're using Django, a good solution might be to use the [Django Background Tasks](https://django-background-tasks.readthedocs.io/en/latest/) module, which does a lot of this for you.
+If you're using Django, a good solution might be to use the [Django-Q](https://django-q.readthedocs.io/en/latest/index.html) module, which does a lot of this for you.

-Here's a high-level overview of what a solution could look like (everyone's requirements are different, so adapt this to your own neeeds):
+Here's a high-level overview of what a solution could look like (everyone's requirements are different, so adapt this to your own needs):

 * register the user's request for work somewhere by storing the details of the request somewhere, eg on the filesystem,